 Dr. Petra Kienesberger

-Toxic fat overload: Dr. Petra Kienesberger sheds light on fat-driven weakening of heart-muscle cells
+Dr. Petra Kienesberger sheds light on fat-driven weakening of heart-muscle cells

-Dr. Kienesberger and her collaborators, including Dr. Thomas Pulinilkunnil, Dr. Keith Brunt, Dr. Ansar Hassan and Dr. Sohrab Lutchmedial, want to address the many factors that lead to obesity, heart disease and frailty over the course of many years.
-"The earlier in life people get bloodwork to assess their risk, the better, so they can take steps to reduce their risk before it's too late."
+Dr. Kienesberger and her collaborators, including Dr. Thomas Pulinilkunnil, Dr, Jean Francois Legare, Dr. Keith Brunt, Dr. Ansar Hassan, Dr. Susan Howlett and Dr. Sohrab Lutchmedial, want to address the many factors that lead to heart disease, heart failure and frailty over the course of many years.
+"The earlier in life people assess their risk, the better, so they can take steps to reduce their risk before it's too late."